arthurstofeles/recipe-page/README.md

 ![screenshot](https://github.com/arthurstofeles/recipe-page/blob/main/screenshot.png)

-I used this project to pratice, undestand the concepts behind the React components and become familiar with React concepts, such as Components and Props.
+I used this project to practice and become familiar with React concepts, such as Components and Props.

 ### Built With